spassigl/ATMega32A-demo-board/README.md

 - ISP 6-pin connectore to flash bootloader or firmware (in case you don't want to use a booloader like urboot or optiboot)
 - All the unused GPIO pins are exposed via connectors on the side of the board
 - Includes a buzzer, two LEDs, two tactile buttons
+- Footprints are optimized for JLCPCB and "Basic" or "Preferred Extended" parts, to lower assembly costs

   <img width="3968" height="2276" alt="ATMega Dev Board" src="https://github.com/user-attachments/assets/8ff58671-ff9f-4e41-9d11-1ec16b44277f" />